Deforming an \epsilon-Close to Hyperbolic Metric to a Hyperbolic Metric

 The results in this paper are used in the problem of smoothing Charney-Davis strict hyperbolizations \cite{ChD}, \cite{O}.

-{\bf Section 0.
+{\bf Section 1.
 Introduction.}

 First we introduce some notation.
 Let $(M^n, g)$ be a complete Riemannian manifold {\it with center $o\in M$}, that is, the exponential map $exp_o:T_oM\ra M$ is a diffeomorphism.
 In this case we can write the metric $g$ on $M-\{ o\}=\bS^{n-1}\times\R^+$ as \,\,$g=g_r+dr^2$, where $r$ is the distance to $o$.
-The ball of radius $r$ in $M$, centered at $o$, will be denoted by $B_r=\B_r(M)$.
+The open ball of radius $r$ in $M$, centered at $o$, will be denoted by $B_r=\B_r(M)$, and the closed ball by $\barB_r$.
 Let $M$ have center $o$ and metric $g=g\0{r}+dr^2$.
-In general, the metric $g$ is not a warped metric (i.e. $g_r=f(r)g'$ for some $g'$ not depending on $r$).
-In \cite{O2} we gave a geometric process called {\it warp forcing} whose input is a metric of the form $g\0{r}+dr^2$ on $M$, and output is the {\it warped forced } metric $\cW\0{r\0{0}}g$ on $M$ (see section 3 for more details).
-Here $r\0{0}>0$ is pre-fixed number.
+In general, the metric $g$ is not a warped product (i.e. $g_r=f(r)g'$ for some $g'$ not depending on $r$).
+In \cite{O2} we gave a geometric process called {\it warp forcing} whose input is a metric of the form $g\0{r}+dr^2$ on $M$, and output is the {\it warped forced } metric $\cW\0{r\0{0}}g$ on $M$ (see Section 4 for more details).
+Here $r\0{0}>0$ is a fixed number.
 The metric $\cW\0{r\0{0}}g$ has the following property